The Custard Cup: Plot

-As described in a film magazine, Mrs. Penfield (Carr), or Penzie, known for her goodness, lives in a little group settlement with her two adopted children.
-Crink (Devine), the eldest boy, finds little waif Lettie (Battista), who joins the family.
+As described in a film magazine, Mrs. Penfield, or Penzie, known for her goodness, lives in a little group settlement with her two adopted children.
+Crink, the eldest boy, finds little waif Lettie, who joins the family.
 Through Penzie's care the girl improves.
-Also in the neighborhood are the mysterious couple Frank (Sedley) and Gussie Bosley (Bonillas) who are counterfeiters.
-During a boat excursion sponsored by Alderman Curry (Hendricks), Frank is discovered passing off his false notes and Gussie gives Penzie a large bill to buy refreshments for the children but to return the change to her.
+Also in the neighborhood are the mysterious couple Frank and Gussie Bosley who are counterfeiters.
+During a boat excursion sponsored by Alderman Curry, Frank is discovered passing off his false notes and Gussie gives Penzie a large bill to buy refreshments for the children but to return the change to her.
 Frank tries to destroy the evidence and burns the remaining bills in his pockets.
 Through his carelessness, the boat catches fire, forcing all on board to flee.
 Later, as the law enforcement net begins to close on them, the Bosleys prepare to leave but are apprehended by Secret Service men.
 Penzie, who has been falsely accused of passing false money, is exonerated.